wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 * using sse or avx will 'consume' shared resources of the cpu better spent on other things? as the `memcpy()` on my linux-machine probably is optimized to run in a multi-process environment it might take that into consideration and using sse/avx like this might just consume resources better spent on other things?

 Could it be worth writing your own `memcpy()` like this...
 I would in most cases say "not really".
 But there might be cases where "you know what you are doing" and you have a copy-heavy workload, maybe?
-Especially if you are running exculsively on a machine such as developing games on a console like playstations or xboxes.
+Especially if you are running exclusively on a machine such as developing games on a console like PlayStations or XBoxes.
 Probably, however, you would be more likely to find more perf somewhere else :)

 But if you need it, [memcpy_util.h](https://github.com/wc-duck/memcpy_util) will ship whit the version outlined in here.